Annie Barnett

-Annie Barnett (12 December 1861 – 1941), who also used the name Mrs. P. A. Barnett, was an English writer, editor, and suffragette.
+Annie Barnett (12 December 1861 – 1941), also known as Mrs P. A. Barnett, was an English writer and editor.
+She edited anthologies of prose and verse, including books for children, and co-authored the epistolary novel Drifting Thistledown (1910).
+She supported women's suffrage and was the mother of the birth control campaigner and writer Charis Frankenburg.

 Biography

 Early life and education

-Annie Beeching was born in Paddington, London, on 12 December 1861.
-Her father worked as a bookseller and her brother was author Henry Beeching, dean of Norwich.
-She was educated at North London Collegiate school and later studied at London University.
+Barnett was born Annie Beeching in Paddington, Middlesex, on 12 December 1861 to James Plummer George Beeching and Harriet Beeching.

+Her father was a bookseller and her brother was the author Henry Beeching, Dean of Norwich.
+She was educated at North London Collegiate school and later studied at the University of London.

 Career

-Barnett edited a number of books of prose and verse, including works for children.
+Barnett edited books of prose and verse, including works for children.
 She also co-authored an epistolary novel, Drifting Thistledown.
-The book was featured in The New York Times.
+An article about the book appeared in The New York Times.

 Personal life and death

-She married Percy Arthur Barnett (1858–1941) an educationalist and school inspector.
-They had a son, Denis, who died in the First World War, and a daughter, Charis, who later became a writer and an activist for birth control.
-Barnett, who was a supporter of women's suffrage took her daughter to hear suffragette speakers in Hyde Park on multiple occasions.
+Barnett married Percy Arthur Barnett (1858–1941), an educationalist and school inspector, at Hampstead in 1888.
+They had two children: Denis, who died in the First World War, and Charis.
+Barnett supported women's suffrage and took Charis to hear suffragette speakers in Hyde Park on several occasions.
+Charis later became a writer and an activist for birth control.

-Barnett died in London in the second quarter of 1941, aged 79.
+Barnett died in Paddington, London, in the second quarter of 1941, aged 79.